urbanjost/M_intrinsics/docs/intrinsics.md

 ```
 ### **Characteristics**

-- **atom** is a ccalar coarray or coindexed variable of either integer
+- **atom** is a scalar coarray or coindexed variable of either integer
   type with atomic_int_kind kind or logical type with atomic_logical_kind
   kind.